nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_allergies_and_adverse_reactions.md

 {% include custom/section.warnbanner.html %}

 ## Allergies and Adverse Reactions Section Content##
 The Allergies and adverse reactions section carries information about the patient's allergies and adverse reactions.
-Elements should be formatted as subheadings in any HTML sent.
+PRSB Elements should be formatted as subheadings in any HTML sent.
 This table should be used in conjunction with the section on [constructing clinical coded structures](build_allergy_lists.html) for further information on constructing and coding allergy lists.

 <table style="width:100%;max-width: 100%;">